 • Memorandum of Agreement (MOA)

 The Commission must establish a new Memorandum of Agreement with the Pennsylvania and New Jersey Departments of Transportation to address the final design and construction phases of the project.
-The Commission is currently reviewing a draft document to be forwarded to PennDOT and NJDOT at some future date.
+The Commission has circulated draft documents to PennDot and NJDOT and received initial comments from each of those agencies.

 • Archaeological Investigations

-As identified in the Programmatic Agreement (see below) as mitigation measures to be undertaken by the Commission for the project, an archaeological dig was undertaken in the vicinity of the anticipated location of the Pennsylvania abutment for the replacement Scudder Falls Bridge.
-The field work began in March 2011, was completed in July 2011, and was conducted by an archaeological team from AECOM, the project's design management consultant.
-The remaining work effort consists of recording and documenting artifacts unearthed in late 2010 and early 2011 near the replacement bridge's New Jersey location and delivering them to the New Jersey State Museum in Trenton, and completing similar recording, documenting and repository work relative to artifacts uncovered at the Pennsylvania dig site for permanent storage at the State Museum of Pennsylvania in Harrisburg, PA.
+As identified in the Programmatic Agreement (see below) as mitigation measures to be undertaken by the Commission for the project, archaeological digs were undertaken in the vicinity of the anticipated location of the Pennsylvania abutment for the replacement Scudder Falls Bridge and in the area of the NJ Route 29 Interchange.
+The field work was conducted by an archaeological team from AECOM, the project's design management consultant.
+All artifacts found during the field investigations were analyzed and catalogued.
+Final reports were prepared and submitted to the Pennsylvania and New Jersey SHPOs for review and approval.
+The final disposition of artifacts was made to the respective State Museums in January 2013.

 Recent Noteworthy Developments